Wenzel Chotek von Chotkow: Biographical data

 On 6 February 1702, Václav Antonín Chotek Ritter (Knight) of Chotkov and Vojnín was received into the Bohemian nobility in Vienna.
-On 13 May 1743, in Laxenburg he was awarded the title of Bohemian Graf (Count) and on 4 October 1745, in Frankfurt am Main he was elevated to the rank of Reichsgraf (Imperial Count) with heraldic augmentation.
+On 13 May 1743, in Laxenburg he was awarded the title of Bohemian Graf (Count) and on 4 October 1745, in Frankfurt he was elevated to the rank of Reichsgraf (Imperial Count) with heraldic augmentation.

 Owner of the Bělušice estate, Václav Chotek also acquired the Veltrusy estate, where architect František Maxmilián Kaňka erected his new residence, the Veltrusy Mansion in 1716.
 He later also purchased the Domašín estate, becoming one of the richest landowners in Bohemia.

 Václav Chotek was head of the Slaný Landkreis (district) and, thereafter, head of the Litoměřice Landkreis.
 After these assignments, he was appointed Imperial Counsellor.
 He also held the position of Austrian Stadtholder of the Kingdom of Bohemia from 1735 to 1738.

 Václav Chotek died in Prague on 2 May 1754, age 80.